digitalmediabremen/documents/Directions_for_Technical_Documentations_of_Installations_and_Tech_Riders.md

 Tech riders have their origin in theater, dance, and live music events.
 They are a standard in the new media art world as well.
 They are requested and sent to the museum/institution at the beginning of exhibition planning, often with the first inquiry.
 They help the exhibitor to verify and confirm that they have the spatial, technical, and financial resources to exhibit a piece according to its requirements defined in the technical rider.
 Ideally, the tech rider answers all questions to the exhibitor.
 A *negotiation* process often starts to adapt the work to the particular spatial/exhibition situation.
 Finally, the venue’s technical team uses the tech rider to prepare/build the setting according to the rider, ideally before the arrival of the artist or assistants to install it.
 Previous describes a perfect scenario.
 But unfortunately, tech riders are often not read carefully or not even at all, making setups a f*cking nightmare for the artist. ;(

+This documents compiles a list of questions that guies you through the process of writing a propper tech rider.

 ### dimensions
 - dimensions of the work